 Students are expected to make adequate, timely progress towards completion of their degree.
-Students who have 1) withdrawn themselves from an academic program or 2) who have been withdrawn for failure to register due to failing to meet continuous enrollment requirements who would like to return to study must reapply for admission to their program through the SCS Office of Admissions if they meet any of the following conditions:
+Students who have 1) withdrawn themselves from an academic program or 2) who have been withdrawn for failure to register due to failing to meet continuous enrollment requirements who would like to return to study must reapply for admission to their program through the SCS Office of Admissions if any of the following conditions are met:

-- 1. The student is requesting a return after any absence during which they studied at another institution without prior written permission. - 2.
-The student was on academic probation at the time of last attendance; - 3.
-The student has not been enrolled at Georgetown for two years; - 4.
+- 1. The academic program the student was previously enrolled in is no longer enrolling students. - 2.
+The student is requesting a return after any absence during which they studied at another institution without prior written permission. - 3.
+The student was on academic probation at the time of last attendance. - 4.
+The student has not been enrolled at Georgetown for two years. - 5.
 The student has exceeded the time to degree completion.